 But not to worry!
 Although any one particular game where you get mana hosed might be aggravating and unfun, variance in the number of lands you can draw is actually something that enriches Magic and helps to make it the game it is.

 There are things you can do to manage being mana hosed and mana flooded, both in deck building and in game play.
 It all starts with doing a good job of building your mana base and your mana curve, but here are a few other tricks you can use.

 To mitigate the risks of mana flood, one thing you can do is look for mana sinks.
 Mana sinks are cards that, while not necessarily expensive in themselves, can make use of your extra mana in late-game scenarios.

 To view the entire cards, check them out in the Card Image Gallery.

 Note that it's completely normal to draw eight, nine, or even more lands in the course of a long game.
 When you have a mana sink in play, you might still prefer to draw more spells, but when you inevitably start drawing more lands than you need, at least you can put them to some use.

-If your goal is to mitigate the effects of being mana hosed, you can look for cheap cards that have the capability to answer or trade with more expensive cards.
+If your goal is to mitigate the effects of being mana hosed, you can look for cheap cards that have the ability to answer or trade with more expensive cards.

-If your deck has a good mana base and a balanced mana curve, you've managed to avoid the number one pitfall of aspiring deck builders.
-Remember, everything starts with mana!
+If your deck has a good mana base and a balanced mana curve, you've managed to avoid one of Magic's most dangerous pitfalls.
 If you can make your mana serve you well, instead of feeling helpless against awkward mana draws, you're well on your way to success.